DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 cd my-provider
 ```

-> It is recommended to name the directory as you would like to name the browser provider project.
+> It is recommended that you name the directory as you would name the browser provider project.
 When you run the generator, it will automatically suggest the browser provider name that matches the browser provider directory name.
 >
-> The generator will also automatically create the provider package name that consists of two parts - the `testcafe-browser-provider-` prefix and the name of the provider itself, for example, `testcafe-browser-provider-my-provider`.
+> The generator will also automatically create the provider package name that consists of two parts - the `testcafe-browser-provider-` prefix and the name of the provider itself; for example, `testcafe-browser-provider-my-provider`.
 >
-> **Important:** If you name the provider package manually, it is required that its name starts with the `testcafe-browser-provider-` prefix.
+> **Important:** If you name the provider package manually, its name must start with the `testcafe-browser-provider-` prefix.
 Otherwise, TestCafe will be unable to recognize the plugin.

-Then run the browser provider generator to create a new project:
+Then, run the browser provider generator to create a new project.

 ```bash
 yo testcafe-browser-provider
 ```

 The generator will ask you a few questions about the browser provider.
-Then Yeoman will automatically scaffold out the provider, install the required dependencies, and pull in several useful Gulp tasks for your workflow.
+Then, Yeoman will automatically scaffold out the provider, install the required dependencies, and pull in several useful Gulp tasks for your workflow.

 ## Implementing the Browser Provider